radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

     ![An image showing ](Media/Image8.22.jpg)

-    Figure 8.22: Azure AD Custom Data Source
+    Figure 8.22: Entra ID Custom Data Source

 3. Select the username property and click **Edit**.

-4. Enter the value of the Azure AD Application ID.
+4. Enter the value of the Entra ID Application ID.

-5. (Optional) If you are connecting to Azure AD with a certificate instead of a client secret, complete steps 5-14.
+5. (Optional) If you are connecting to Entra ID with a certificate instead of a client secret, complete steps 5-14.
 Otherwise, skip to step 15.
 Click Add and create a property named “clientid”.

-6. Enter the Azure AD Application ID for the clientid property value and click **OK**.
+6. Enter the Entra ID Application ID for the clientid property value and click **OK**.

 7. Click **Add** and create a property named auth_cert_password.